Will Smith Player Props: Dodgers vs. Padres

 Will Smith At The Plate

-- Smith is batting .299 with four doubles, four home runs and 10 walks.
+- Smith is hitting .294 with four doubles, four home runs and 13 walks.

-- He has gone deep in four games this season (22.2%), homering in 4.9% of his trips to the dish.
+- In 21.1% of his games this season, he has gone deep, and 4.7% of his trips to the dish.

-- Smith has had at least one RBI in 44.4% of his games this year (eight of 18), with more than one RBI four times (22.2%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Smith has picked up an RBI in 42.1% of his games this year, with more than one RBI in 21.1% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.